Lebor Gabála Érenn: Milesians

 The tale of the Gaels is now resumed. Íth, who has spied Ireland from the top of Breogán's Tower, sails to the island with a group of men.
 He travels to Aileach Néit where he meets Ireland's three kings: Mac Cuill, Mac Cecht and Mac Gréine of the Tuath Dé.
 However, he is killed by unnamed attackers and his men return to Iberia.
 The Gaels set sail with a great force to avenge his death and take Ireland.
 They are referred to here as the Sons of Míl Espáine (or Milesians).
 The name Míl Espáine comes from the Latin Miles Hispaniae ("soldier of Hispania").
 After they land, they fight against the combined forces of the Tuath Dé and Fomorians.
 On their way to Tara, they are met on three mountains by the aforementioned Banba, Fódla and Ériu – the wives of Ireland's three kings.
 Each goddess asks that the Gaels name the land after her.
 One of the Gaels, Amergin, promises that it shall be so.
 At Tara, they meet the three kings, who defend their claim to the joint kingship of the land.
 They ask that there be a three-day truce, during which the Gaels must stay a distance of nine waves from land.
-The Gaels agree, but once their ships are nine waves from Ireland, the Tuath Dé conjure up a great wind that prevents them sailing back to land.
+The Gaels agree, but once their ships are nine waves from Ireland, the Tuath Dé conjure up a great wind that prevents them from sailing back to land.
 However, Amergin calms the wind by reciting a verse.
 The surviving ships return to land and the two groups agree to divide Ireland between them.
 The Gaels take the world above, while the Tuath Dé take the world below (i.e. the Otherworld) and enter the sídhe mounds.